What They Make of It: Four First Books

 This poem gets most of the book’s subjects orbiting—race and blackness, threat and violence, tenderness and sensuality.
 It also establishes Jones’s lyrical movement, a fast-paced torrent down the page that turns on musical logic: half-rhyme, alliteration, rhythm.
 (And it suggests also, perhaps, a lineage: anthracite is an especially pure form of coal, which Audre Lorde taught us “Is the total black, being spoken / From the earth’s inside.”)
 Take, for example, the early poem “The Blue Dress,” which builds with a dream-like anaphora from the domestic (the dress in its closet in the house) to a vessel that can carry the speaker to sea:

-is water seeps into the cobblestone streets of my sleep, is still raining
+Her blue dress is a silk train is a riveris water seeps into the cobblestone streets of my sleep, is still raining

 is monsoon brocade, is winter stars stitched into puddles